occopus/docs/sphinx/source/user/api-user.rst

 initial state.
 The user can also stop the process manually by executing a SIGINT (Ctrl + C).
 Allocation of resources will be rolled back in this case as well.

-Once the infrastructure is successfully deployed, OCCO exits.
+Once the infrastructure is successfully deployed, Occopus exits.
 This script provides no lifecycle-management.

 **Usage:**